 4. Draft a Final Decree of Divorce

 The Final Decree of Divorce sets out the agreement of the parties.
-The decree includes provisions for dissolving the marriage, child custody, child support and property division.
+The decree includes provisions for dissolving the marriage, child custody and visitation, child support and property division.
 It is the document the judge will sign that officially divorces the parties.

 5. Go to court after 60 days has elapsed from the time of filing and “prove up” the divorce.